UPPS No. 04.01.01

 Confidential information shall not be stored on any devices external to the campus network except as provided under contract with an authorized information resource service provider that is contractually bound to properly protect the information (see Section 05.06).

-* Encryption requirements for information storage and transmission, as well as for portable devices, removable media, and encryption key management, shall be based on documented risk management decisions.
-Contact IT Security for up-to-date information about university-supported encryption solutions.
+Encryption requirements for information storage and transmission, as well as for portable devices, removable media, and encryption key management, shall be based on documented risk management decisions.
+Contact Information Security for up-to-date information about university-supported encryption solutions.

-* Confidential information shall not be shared, exposed or transmitted via any peer-to-peer (P2P) file sharing mechanism prior to completion of a comprehensive risk assessment, including penetration testing, of the proposed P2P file sharing mechanism by IT Security.
+Confidential information shall not be shared, exposed or transmitted via any peer-to-peer (P2P) file sharing mechanism prior to completion of a comprehensive risk assessment, including penetration testing, of the proposed P2P file sharing mechanism by Information Security.

 - The sale, transfer, or disposal of old, obsolete, damaged, nonfunctional, or otherwise unneeded electronic devices and media pose information risks for the university.
 These risks are related primarily to the media contents that might be exposed, which can be sensitive or confidential information, licensed and non-transferable software, copyrighted intellectual property, or other protected information.
 Even supposedly deleted data can be retrieved through data recovery techniques.